subscribe to our rss feed

 Gort Sceiche – a tilled field surrounded by a whitethorn hedge.

 Gortskehy National School was founded in 1887 with the current building completed in 1964.
-A major renovation was completed in 2002.
-Based on enrolment projections Gortskehy N.S. will maintain its two-teacher status under the new allocation of teaching posts.
+A major renovation and extension was completed in 2017.
 Our school promotes personal achievement through a broad and balanced education.
+You can now enrol your child online here.

 “The Best” is demanded of and expected for each student.
 The philosophy of the school demands high standards of work, personal behaviour and respect of self and of others.
 The motivation for excellence is fostered by providing opportunities to excel in a variety of subject areas.

 Each year the children perform in Scór na nÓg and in early 2011 after many months of practice, the children performed with the Cross Border Orchestra of Ireland in the Royal Theatre, Castlebar.
-Irish Dancing Lessons are available after school between 3 and 4pm (subject to demand).
+Irish Dancing Lessons are available (subject to demand).
 For a video and more information click here.

 The school is very well equipped for science and Gortskehy N.S. was the only school from Mayo selected to exhibit an experiment at the RDS BT Young Scientist Exhibition in 2012.
 The ‘Acids and Bases’ chemistry experiment, incorporating a lego robot built and programmed by the children, received an award at the event.